gpii-ops/gpii-infra/gcp/README.md

 This some times happens, when Stackdriver Ruby client is trying to apply alerting policy on newly created log-based metric.
 Solution is to wait 5-10 minutes and try again.

+### Error reading Metric: googleapi: Error 400: Cannot delete metric METRIC.
+That metric is still used in an alerting policy.
+There is a data propagation delay between logging and monitoring parts of Stackdriver.
+Some times Stackriver sees recently orphaned (not used by any alert policy) LBMs as still in-use and refuses to delete them.
+Solution is to wait 5-10 minutes and try again.

 ### [ERROR]: Deadline exceeded while destroying resources!

 The most common solution for this is to [create your Stackdriver Workspace](README.md#one-time-stackdriver-workspace-setup).